 Modern science finds it difficult to swallow the astrological principle that Earth is the center of the zodiac, or the universe.
 Science proved, rightly, that Earth revolves around the sun and is not the center of the solar system, which was an old misinformed belief – or lack of understanding – that science can take credit for fixing.

 But the physical plane is not the same as the spiritual plane.
 The academic world has long denounced astrology as pseudo-science – but only because it can’t make any sense of it in the physical plane.
 But should we be so hasty as to toss out an empirical science like this that anyone, who has used or studied it seriously, has learned does work?
-Unlike the more recent discipline of astronomy, astrology has stood the test of time (4,000 years or more).
+And astrology has stood the test of time (4,000 years or more).
 There must be something to it.

 The following quote by the author of Scientific Evidence Suggestive of Astrology, offers a helpful perspective: